irfanalimd/facial_expressions_classifier/README.md

 # facial_expressions_classifier
-A Neural Network trained using Deep Learning in to classify facial expressions as "happy" or "sad".
+A Neural Network trained using Deep Learning to classify facial expressions as "happy" or "sad".